Size: Stage I: 180,000 s.f. (total for new and existing)

 Phil Goldsmith (principal in charge), Paul Gagné (design associate), Allan D. Killin (associate architect), Mark Krapez, Darryl Fisher, Ida Seto, Gill Haley, Tanya Cazzin, Christopher Borgal

-Yolles Partnership Inc. (structural), Crossey Engineering Ltd. (mechanical & electrical), The MBTW Group (landscape architects), Shady Lane Expert Tree Care Inc. (arborist), Scott Thornley + Company Inc. (branding), Bhandari & Plater Inc. (signage), Urban Strategies Inc. (urban planners), Marrack + Associates Inc. (food services), Engineering Harmonics (AV), Catherine Williams Fine Art Consultants Inc. (public art), Graycom Analysis (IT), MCD Design Group Ltd. (furniture), Aercoustics Engineering Ltd. (acoustic), Soberman Engineering Ltd. (elevator), ITrans Consulting Inc. (traffic), Shaheen & Peaker Ltd. (geotechnical), RWB Engineering Ltd. (shoring), Rabideau & Czerwinski (land surveyors), A.W.
-Hooker & Associates Ltd. (quantity surveyors, arch/struc), Clare Randall-Smith & Ass.
-Ltd. (quantity surveyors, mechanical/electrical), Larden Muniak Consulting Inc. (building code)
+Halcrow Yolles Inc. (structural), Crossey Engineering Ltd. (mechanical, electrical, plumbing), The MBTW Group (landscape), Shady Lane Expert Tree Care Inc. (arborist), Scott Thornley + Company Inc. (branding), Bhandari & Plater Inc. (signage), Urban Strategies Inc. (urban planners), Marrack + Associates Inc. (food services), Engineering Harmonics (AV), Catherine Williams Fine Art Consultants Inc. (public art), Graycom Analysis (IT), MCD Design Group Ltd. (furniture), Aercoustics Engineering Ltd. (acoustics), Soberman Engineering Ltd. (elevator), iTRANS Consulting Inc. (traffic), Shaheen & Peaker Ltd. (geotechnical), RWB Engineering Ltd. (shoring), Rabideau & Czerwinski (land surveyors), A.W.
+Hooker & Associates Ltd. (quantity surveyors, arch/struc), Clare Randall-Smith & Associates Ltd. (quantity surveyors, mechanical, electrical, plumbing), Larden Muniak Consulting Inc. (building code)

 Eastern Construction Ltd.